Sain Alto Municipality: Administration

 The municipal government of Sain Alto comprises a president, a councillor (Spanish: síndico), and thirteen trustees (regidores), eight elected by relative majority and five by proportional representation.
 The current president of the municipality is José Luis Salas Cordero.

 Demographics

-In the 2020 Mexican Census, the municipality of Sain Alto recorded a population of 21,844 inhabitants living in 5504 households.
+In the 2020 INEGI Census, the municipality of Sain Alto recorded a population of 21,844 inhabitants living in 5504 households.
 The 2010 Census recorded a population of 21,533 inhabitants in Sain Alto.

 INEGI lists 53 localities in the municipality, of which only the municipal seat, also called Sain Alto, is classified as urban.
 It recorded a population of 5295 inhabitants in the 2020 Census.

 Economy and infrastructure

 The main crops grown in Sain Alto are corn and beans.
 Livestock ranching is another important agricultural activity, cattle, goats and horses being the commercially most important animals.

 Federal Highway 45 runs through the municipality, connecting it to Sombrerete and Durango City in the west, and Fresnillo and Zacatecas City in the southeast.
 Federal Highway 49 defines the eastern border of the municipality.